chienkira/rails-full-stack-template/README.md

 $ docker/bash           # to start new bash session inside web container
 ```

-## Issues
+## Notices

-- Run `rails webpacker:install` if get webpack error
-for the first time open on browser
+- Need to run `yarn install --check-files` to make yarn and webpack work for the first time